-Prisons are one of the most challenging, yet rewarding places for healthcare professionals to work.
-If you are a qualified Pharmacy Technician, or soon to qualify, and want a role where you can develop your existing skills and learn something new every day in an environment that never stands still, then this is it!
+Prisons are one of the most challenging, yet rewarding places for healthcare professionals to work. if you’re looking for a role where you can develop your existing skills and learn something new every day, then this is the place to be.

 Practice Plus Group are Health in Justice Market leader, providing healthcare services to offenders across the country.
 Our model of care is our Wellbeing Approach – an integrated, comprehensive approach in recognition of the fact prisoners are a socially-excluded group with healthcare needs which are complex and often associated with poor outcomes.
 It adopts the premise no single health/wellbeing factor can be taken in isolation of other motivational issues which might impact a person’s care.